City-of-Helsinki/drupal-module-helfi-api-base/documentation/api-accounts.md

 ## Tool to create/update the secret

+See https://helsinkisolutionoffice.atlassian.net/wiki/spaces/HEL/pages/6785826654/Ymp+rist+t (in Finnish) for more information on how to actually update the value for given environment variable.

 This module provides a Drush command to easily update and create API secrets.
 The command returns a base64 encoded string that can directly be copied to Azure Key Vault.

 ### Update